 Events are our way of letting you know when something important happens to your data.
 You can select what kind of events you want to receive and which ones you don't.
-Each module (i.e., entity) in Core supports the following event types (i.e., actions):
+The modules (entities) in Core can support the following event types (actions):

 Occurs when a new object is created

 Occurs when an existing object is updated

 Occurs when an object undergoes a workflow action, i.e., the object is submitted, approved, rejected, etc.